fin-cli/core-command/README.md

 GitHub issues aren't for general support questions, but there are other venues you can try: https://fin-cli.org/#support

-*This README.md is generated dynamically from the project's codebase using `fp scaffold package-readme` ([doc](https://github.com/fin-cli/scaffold-package-command#fp-scaffold-package-readme)).
+*This README.md is generated dynamically from the project's codebase using `fin scaffold package-readme` ([doc](https://github.com/fin-cli/scaffold-package-command#fin-scaffold-package-readme)).
 To suggest changes, please submit a pull request against the corresponding part of the codebase.*